wAaron/atlas-examples/consul-quick-start/README.md

 2. Replace `YOUR_ATLAS_USERNAME` in [ops/consul.json](ops/consul.json) with your Atlas username.
 3. Navigate to the [ops](ops) directory on the command line.
 4. Run `packer push -create consul.json` in the [ops](ops) directory.
-5. Navigate to "Variables" on the left side panel of the your new build configuration in the [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account, then add the key `AWS_ACCESS_KEY` using your "AWS Access Key Id" as the value and the key `AWS_SECRET_KEY` using your "AWS Secret Access Key" as the value.
+5. Go to the [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account and click on the "consul" build configuration.
+Navigate to "Variables" on the left side panel of the build configuration, then add the key `AWS_ACCESS_KEY` using your "AWS Access Key Id" as the value and the key `AWS_SECRET_KEY` using your "AWS Secret Access Key" as the value.
 6. Navigate back to "Versions" on the left side panel of your build configuration, then click "Rebuild" on the your build configuration that errored.
 This one should succeed.
 7. Update your [ops/terraform/main.tf](ops/terraform/main.tf) template to add your Atlas artifact as a resource and reference that artifact in the [consul module](ops/terraform/main.tf#L30) instead of the "ami" variable.
 See below code snippet.